 “A phenomenal piece of work.”
 Yehuda Miklaf, Jerusalem fine art bookbinder and printer

 “What a stunning book!
 The Amichai Windows is marked by so much love, care and brilliance in the spirit of the old school makers of illuminated books.
 Black is a spiritual artisan and visionary.”
-Kwame Dawes, award-winning poet, essayist, playwright and editor-in-chief of Prairie Schooner
+Kwame Dawes, Emmy and award-winning poet, essayist, playwright and editor-in-chief of Prairie Schooner

 “Rick Black has created a gorgeous, deep and richly complex piece of art that feels endless in its capacity to evoke emotions, thoughts and sensations about Amichai, Israel, Judaism, life, and what lies between words, form and matter.”
 Assaf Harel, Assistant Professor of Israel Studies, Department of Judaic Studies, Binghamton University